MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-18-UniversityBusiness.md

 ---
 layout: post
-title: Education is Not a Business: Defending the Integrity of Taxpayer-Funded Universities
+title: Education is More Than a Business: Defending the Integrity of Taxpayer-Funded Universities
 ---

-# Education is Not a Business: Defending the Integrity of Taxpayer-Funded Universities
+# Education is More Than a Business: Defending the Integrity of Taxpayer-Funded Universities

 In recent years, there’s been a troubling trend in higher education: the gradual transformation of taxpayer-funded universities into profit-driven entities.
 Under the guise of **global competitiveness**, many institutions are becoming little more than